Undergraduate Financial Information,

 Individuals who submit an application to Florida State University shall pay a nonrefundable application fee of $30.00.
+First year in college students who submit an application via the Coalition or the Common Application also pay an additional $5.00 processing fee.
 Accepted application fee waivers include a fee waiver from the American College Testing (ACT) Program, the College Board (SAT), or the National Association for College Admission Counseling (NACAC).
-Students that are Pell eligible are also eligible to receive a waiver of the application fee.
+Students that are Pell eligible or qualify for free and reduced lunch are also eligible to receive a waiver of the application fee.
 Graduate applicants in designated sponsored programs may also be eligible for a waiver of the application fee.

 Refund of Fees

 Regulations Concerning Refund of Fees Paid

 Students incur a liability for all credit hours that remain on their schedule of courses as of the end of the official drop/add period.
 The amount of this liability is identified on the Student Assessment Payment Schedule.
 Any amount paid in excess of the amount owed (assessed fee and outstanding University charges) during the term will be carried forward and will be applied against subsequent University charges incurred or may be refunded by request.